hamze-kabi/Audiophile-e-commerce-website/README.md

 # Todo App

-A simple todo app, created using vue and tailwind
+A multipage multilanguage audio assets marketplace.
+Created using vue, tailwind, pinia and i18n.

 ## Table of contents